What to Do after an Accident

 compensation for any injuries or damages.

-Rouda Feder Tietjen & McGuinn, our San Francisco personal injury attorneys have more than 160 years
+Rouda Feder Tietjen & McGuinn, our San Francisco personal injury attorneys have more than 3 decades

-of combined experience in helping accident victims.
-While we hope you
+of experience in helping accident victims.
+While we hope you will never

 If you are reading this because you or someone you know has been involved